iOrange/bcdec/README.md

      - BC6H/BC7 bits pulling routines optimizations
      - optimized BC6H by moving unquantize out of the loop
      - Split BC6H decompression function into 'half' and 'float' variants

+ - Michael Schmidt (@RunDevelopment)
+     - Found better "magic" coefficients for integer interpolation of reference colors in BC1 color block, that match with the floating point interpolation.
+This also made it faster than integer division by 3!